SkypLabs/packer-debian/README.md

 # Packer Debian

-This repository contains files used by [Packer][1] to create Debian images for different hypervisors.
+This repository contains files used by [Packer][packer] to create Debian images for different hypervisors.

 ## Hypervisors supported